-Or donate any amount you wish by clicking here (LINK FOR DONORS IN INDIA)
+Or contribute any amount you wish by clicking here (LINK FOR CONTRIBUTORS IN INDIA)

 Empathy is growing in the world like weed.
 All green things have value, they make the air cleaner.
 But some green things take more than they give.
 Some green things coil themselves around the host whispering Oh hey, I am here just to give you a hug, but inside their feral capillary system is sucking away all the host's vitality.
 Some green things give you the illusion of life when they are programmed for death.
 Empathy has become that thing.

 At a recent panel discussion, the moderator, a dear friend, gently asked me about the importance of empathy in the mental health movement.
 I felt my jaws tighten.